sirajuddin2/Quiz-App/README.md

-# Quiz-App
+# Web_Quiz_App
-This project is based Web Development.
-It is an optional Quiz App.
+My project is based Web Development.
+This is optional Quiz  app.
+Each Question has four Option.
+It is very essential for an  Institute to handle the Examinations and their results.
+It is  very useful for an Institute to test its students continuously for  their mutual development.
 This is a browser app which is connected to Localhost.
-The code of this app is written in HTML, CSS and JavaScript languages.
+This  app name is Quiz App.
+The code of this app is written in HTML, CSS and JavaScript languages in Visual Studio.
+With the effective use, any Institute can apply the “ONLINE  QUIZ” for conducting quick examinations and getting better  results in less time.
-# file:///C:/Users/SIRAJ/Desktop/Project/project%20new/Quiz-App-JavaScript-main/index.html